 The skirts should be preformed so they match the frame and fuselage.
 Do not use the power of clecos in holes to hold the part in shape.
 You want to save this positioning power for getting the last little bit of adjustment to get the part to lay tight on the fuselage.

-Draw the C-759 inside canopy skirts across your thigh or a table edge to form a gentle curve that matches the curve of the fuselage side.
+of the fuselage side.
 Do the same with the C-660 outside canopy skirt.